 Providing food, water, and shelter to the poor without helping them to be creative and independent hurt them more than it helps; they also need to be empowered

-Therefore, we find it imperative to focus on empowerment of the poor as the crucial requirement for a sustainable and durable solution to poverty and hunger across the country.
-Empowerment is defined as the ability of a person, in particular the least privileged, to: first have access to productive resources that enable him/her to increase his/her earnings and obtain the goods and services he/she needs; and second: to participate in the development process and the decisions that affect him/her.
-These two aspects are related; and we believe that one without the other is not a successful and sustainable empowerment.
+Therefore, we find it imperative to focus on the empowerment of the poor as the crucial requirement for a sustainable and durable solution to poverty and hunger across the country.
+Empowerment is defined as the ability of a person, in particular the least privileged, to first have access to productive resources that enable him/her to increase his/her earnings and obtain the goods and services he/she needs, and second: to participate in the development process and the decisions that affect him/her.
+These two aspects are related, and we believe that one without the other is not successful and sustainable empowerment.

-Giving people food, water and shelter without helping them to become creative and independent actually hurt them more than it helps, because it encourages them to remain depended on others.
-The truth is, if people know that there are some other people out there who would take care of them regardless of the situation there won’t be no need for them to work or innovate themselves to become independent and self sufficient.
+Giving people food, water, and shelter without helping them to become creative and independent actually hurts them more than it helps, because it encourages them to remain dependent on others.
+The truth is if people know that there are some other people out there who would take care of them regardless of the situation there won’t be any need for them to work or innovate themselves to become independent and self-sufficient.
 Why working hard if I can get what I need for free?
-The truth is there’s no tangible solution to hunger and poverty without providing secure and gainful employment to people, whether on farm or off-farm (handicraft, trade, fisheries, etc.) or in other areas.
+The truth is there’s no tangible solution to hunger and poverty without providing secure and gainful employment to people, whether on-farm or off-farm (handicraft, trade, fisheries, etc.) or in other areas.

-This is why here at Brice Foundation we will start lending money to the poor via an outstanding microcredit system that we are putting in place by second or third quarter of 2014.
-This will give opportunity to the poor to materialize their dreams and ideas to become entrepreneurs.
-Micro credit by definition is the lending of very small amounts of money at low interest, especially to a start-up companies or self-employed individuals.
+This is why here at Brice Foundation we will start lending money to the poor via an outstanding microcredit system that we are putting in place by the second or third quarter of 2014.
+This will give the opportunity to the poor to materialize their dreams and ideas to become entrepreneurs.
+Microcredit by definition is the lending of very small amounts of money at low interest, especially to start-up companies or self-employed individuals.

 Microcredit can be seen as a variation on traditional credit service that involves providing small loans to people who would otherwise be unable to secure credit or loans from traditional banks and other financial institutions, typically because of poverty.
-Our system of micro credit not only is designed to support entrepreneurship and alleviate poverty across the country, but it's also designed to empower women and to uplift entire communities by extension.
-Microcredit is more about putting our trust on people that if we show them the way out of poverty they will walk through it than making profit of the poor.
+Our system of microcredit not only is designed to support entrepreneurship and alleviate poverty across the country, but it's also designed to empower women and to uplift entire communities by extension.
+Microcredit is more about putting our trust in people that if we show them the way out of poverty they will walk through it than making a profit for the poor.